mattiaguerri/NumericalMethods/README.md

 # Numerical Methods

-Notebooks developed as coursework for the Numerical Method module attended at Imperial College London, MSc is Applied Computational Science and Engineering.
+Notebooks developed as coursework for the Numerical Methods module attended at Imperial College London, MSc in Applied Computational Science and Engineering.